Vericlongmore/magento-delivery-and-fapiao/README.md

-magento mobile switch  magento WAP mall
+magento checkout add steup

+magento Time of receipt  and fapiao
-magento More dev
+@More dev